georgjaehnig/serchilo-drupal/README.md

 # simply by calling the main page http://l.serchilo/

 # In the installer,
-# - Choose Serchilo Profilo!!
+# - Choose Serchilo Profilo as installation profile

 # During install, you need to create writable files/ dir and settings.php file:
 mkdir drupal/sites/default/files